This post may contain affiliate links. Read our disclosure policy here.

 Of course, you could always make a batch of Oatmeal Banana Muffins, but I’m not always feeling so ambitious (meaning, I don’t feel like doing any dishes).
 That’s why this recipe is my go-to solution for creating a yummy snack with what I have available.

-Kids love it as a packed lunch item to dip in salsa, guacamole or even hummus!
+Kids love them packed in school lunches to dip in salsa, guacamole or even hummus!

 Yes, these banana chips are kid-approved just like the lunch ideas I share on this site and in my 101 Packed Lunch eBook.
 It’s full of delicious ideas that are easy to assemble and enjoyed by the entire family.